Harmoney

 Harmoney is an online direct personal lender that operates across Australia and New Zealand.
 The company was established in 2014 to introduce peer-to-peer lending to New Zealand.
-Harmoney provides risk-priced, unsecured personal loans up to $70,000 and has issued NZD $2 billion worth of loans as of March 2021.
+Harmoney provides personal loans and has issued NZD $2 billion worth of loans as of March 2021.

 Launched in September 2014, Harmoney was the first licensed provider in New Zealand after peer-to-peer lending and crowdfunding were enabled on 1 April 2014, following the passing of new financial legislation in New Zealand.

-Harmoney originally started with peer-to-peer lending but ceased providing retail investors with new loans on 1 April 2020, instead focusing on funding loans to borrowers from a mixture of institutional financing, and lending from its own balance sheet.
-In Australia, Harmoney obtained its Australian Financial Services Licence from ASIC to operate peer-to peer-lending, but never accepted retail funds.
-Similarly to New Zealand, the Australian entity funds loans through a mix of institutional financing, and lending from its own balance sheet.
+Harmoney started with peer-to-peer lending; it ceased providing retail investors with new loans on 1 April 2020.